joostkremers/ebib/docs/ebib-manual.md

 way to do that as well.
 When you hit `N` on an entry in the index buffer, Ebib creates a note for the entry, which is saved in a separate file.
 If an entry already has a note associated with it, `N` opens it.
-The mode line of the entry buffer indicates whether an entry has a note associated with it by displaying the string `[N]` (customisable with `ebib-notes-symbol`).
-By default, each note is saved to its own file, but you can also use a single file to store all notes.
+In the entry buffer, the first few lines of the note are shown under `external note`.
+This is not an actual field in the `.bib` file, even though it is displayed as such.
+(You can customise this behaviour.)

+Notes are created as Org files.
+Even though it is possible to change this, it requires quite a bit of configuration, so it’s recommended to just stick to Org.

+Note that with Ebib version 2.30, the functionality for notes files has changed and it may be necessary to update your configuration.
+See [Upgrading from earlier Ebib versions](#upgrading-from-earlier-ebib-versions) below for details.

-## Separate notes files
+## Configuring files for storing notes

-If you wish to use separate files for each note, you need to configure the directory in which to store them by setting the option `ebib-notes-directory`.
-If this is not set, Ebib uses the first directory in `ebib-file-search-dirs`, (which defaults to the user’s home directory).
+By default, Ebib saves each note to a separate file in the first directory listed in `ebib-file-search-dirs`.
+Since this is also the main directory for your `.bib` files, it is advisable to use a different directory, which you can do by customising the option `ebib-notes-directory`.

+Instead of using a separate file for each note, you can also store multiple notes in a notes file.
+To do this, you need to configure the option `ebib-notes-storage` and set it to `multiple-notes-per-file`.
+Having done this, you can add the files you wish to use for notes to `ebib-notes-locations`.
+You can also add directories to this list: all Org files in those directories are considered notes files.
+(This does not mean that they *must* contain notes.
+Ebib searches all Org files in `ebib-notes-locations` for notes, but it won’t complain if it doesn’t find any, or if any of the files contain more than just notes.)

-The name of a notes file is formed by taking the entry’s key and appending the extension `.org` to it, which means that a notes file is (by default) an Org file.
-Before creating the file name, Ebib applies the function in `ebib-notes-name-transform-function` to it, or, if this is not set, the function in `ebib-name-transform-function`.
-See [Viewing Files](#viewing-and-importing-files) for some examples of the changes that can be applied.
-Note that if you do not wish to apply any changes but also do not want the function in `ebib-name-transform-function` to be applied, you can set `ebib-notes-name-transform-function` to `identity`.
+The procedure for creating a new note depends on the setting of `ebib-notes-storage`.
+If this option is set to `one-note-per-file` (the default), Ebib creates a new note file in `ebib-notes-directory` and gives it a name that consists of the entry key plus the extension “.org”.
+Before creating the file name, however, Ebib applies the function in `ebib-notes-name-transform-function` to it, or, if this is not set, the function in `ebib-name-transform-function`.
+This means that you can configure the name of the new note file to whatever you prefer.
+(See [Viewing Files](#viewing-and-importing-files) for some examples of the changes that can be applied.
+Note that if you do not wish to apply any changes but also do not want the function in `ebib-name-transform-function` to be applied, you can set `ebib-notes-name-transform-function` to `identity`.)

+If `ebib-notes-storage` is set to `multiple-notes-per-files`, Ebib won’t create a new file when you create a new note.
+Instead, it will ask you for the file to save the note to and offer the files in `ebib-notes-locations` as candidates.
+If you don’t want to be asked, you can set the option `ebib-notes-default-file`: new notes are then automatically stored to that file.
+You can subsequently use Org to move notes around or archive them.

-When a new note is created, it is given a title (an Org headline) consisting of the author(s), year and title of the entry.
-Ebib also includes a `:PROPERTIES:` block containing a custom ID for the entry, which consists of the entry key.
-This initial contents is based on a template, which can be customised.
+New notes are created based on a template (`ebib-note-nemplate`).
+By default, the note is a top-level item with an Org headline consisting of the author(s), year and title of the entry.
+The entry also has a `:PROPERTIES:` block containing a custom ID for the entry, which consists of the entry key.
+If `ebib-notes-storage` is set to `multiple-notes-per-fil`, this custom ID is essential, because it is what Ebib uses to find the note.
+(If you use `one-file-per-note`, the file name is used to identify an entry, even though the custom ID is still included.)

-As mentioned, notes files are Org files by default.
-This can be changed by customising the option `ebib-notes-file-extension`.
-If you change this option, it makes sense to change `ebib-notes-template` as well, since the template is an Org template.
-How to customise the template is discussed below.

-## One single notes file

-If you wish to store all notes in a single file, you must set the option `ebib-notes-file` to the notes file.
-In this case, the options `ebib-notes-directory` and `ebib-notes-extension` are ignored, which means that you must specify the full path and the extension of the notes file.
-The option `ebib-notes-name-transform-function` is also ignored.

-Ebib assumes that the notes file is an Org file and creates notes using the template in `ebib-notes-template`, but the Org format is not enforced.
-If you specify a notes file with an extension different from `.org`, the corresponding format will be used, which requires customising the template.
-How to do this is discussed below.

-There are three hooks that can be used to change the way the notes file is displayed when a note is opened.
+The template can of course be customised.
+Details are discussed below.

+## Hooks

+If `ebib-notes-storage` is set to `multiple-notes-per-file`, Ebib uses three hooks to control the way a note is displayed.
+By default, when you jump to a note from Ebib, the Org file is narrowed to the subtree containing the note and point is positioned at the note’s heading.

 When an existing note is displayed, the hook `ebib-notes-open-note-after-hook` is run.
-By default, this contains two functions: `org-back-to-header`, which puts point at the start of the note, and `org-narrow-to-subtree`, which narrows the notes buffer to just the note you’re viewing.
+By default, this contains two
+functions: `org-back-to-header`, which puts point at the start of the note, and `org-narrow-to-subtree`, which narrows the notes buffer to just the note you’re viewing.

 When a new note is created, the hook `ebib-notes-new-note-hook` is run.
 By default, this contains the function `org-narrow-to-subtree`.
-For a new note, the cursor is positioned after the title and the `:PROPERTIES:` block, so that you can start typing right away.
+Point is not positioned at the heading, but after the title and the `:PROPERTIES:` block, so that you can start typing right away.
+(The position of point can be customised in the template.)

-Because both these hooks narrow the notes buffer, there must be a way to widen the buffer again when searching for another note.
-This is the purpose of `ebib-notes-search-note-before-hook`.
-This hook is run every time Ebib searches a note (to see if it exists or to open it) and by default contains the function `widen`, so that the entire buffer is searched.
+Because both these hooks narrow the notes buffer, the buffer must be widened again when searching for another note.
+This is handled by the hook `ebib-notes-search-note-before-hook`, which is run every time Ebib searches a note and by default contains the function `widen`, so that the entire buffer is searched.

 All three hooks are customisable.
 For example, if you prefer not to narrow the buffer, simply remove the corresponding functions from the hooks.

+## Upgrading from earlier Ebib versions

+Ebib 2.30 added the option to have more than one file with multiple notes.
+This unfortunately required some changes to the customisation options, which means that you may need to revisit your configuration.

+If you have been using one file per note, there is nothing you need to do.
+This is now the default method and the user option `ebib-notes-directory` has not changed.

+If, however, you have been storing your notes in a single file, you will need to set the user option `ebib-notes-storage` to `multiple-note-per-file`.
+Furthermore, the option `ebib-notes-file` has been deprecated in favour of `ebib-notes-default-file`.
+Although `ebib-notes-file` is still an alias for the new option, it is a good idea to update your configuration.
+You may also want to check out the new option `ebib-notes-locations`, which allows you to have more than one Org file for your notes.

 ## Customising the notes file format

-If you do not want to use Org mode to write your notes files, you can do so, but several things have to be configured.
-Firstly, you will need to customise the template that is used to create a new note.
-By default, this template creates an Org entry whose header consists of the author or editor, the year of publication and the title.
+When creating a new note, the default template creates an Org entry whose header consists of the author or editor, the year of publication and the title.
 The entry has a `:PROPERTIES:` block containing a `Custom_id:`.

-To see how the template can be customised, it is easiest to look at the default template first:
+This can all be customised (although it is important to keep the `Custom_id:` property.)
+To see how this can be done, it is easiest to look at the default template first:

     "* %T
     :PROPERTIES: